deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 tradition, but informed by hundreds.
 People bringing out their presents to put them in little piles under the tree.
-The smells of the town feast being prepared, spices and dancing and an impromptu *a capella* rendition of “Fairytale of New York”, Sir Jeremy Sandy in a Santa outfit, the Soldiers versus Civilians tug-o’-war…
+The smells of the town feast being prepared, spices and dancing and an impromptu *a capella* rendition of "Fairytale of New York", Sir Jeremy Sandy in a Santa outfit, the Soldiers versus Civilians tug-o’-war…

 Hayley and Mark sitting in a corner, his arms around her waist from